 Bhagavad Gita or Gita is an important ancient Indian text.
 You can learn about Krishna’s role from this text.
 The history of this text goes back to the 9th century B.C.
 According to the text, Krishna has made important friendship with notable Hindu heroes in Prince Arjuna.
 He was the Pandava Prince.
 Krishna became his advisor too.

 There was an unresolved conflict between the Pandavas and Kauravas.
-Krishna tried to solve the issue before getting to the point of war, but never managed to repair the damage.
+Lord Krishna tried to solve the issue before getting to the point of war, but never managed to repair the damage.
 So, the events of Kurukshetra war erupted.
-During the war, Krishna gave his friend the dialogue of the Bhagavad Gita.
+During the war, Lord Krishna gave his friend the dialogue of the Bhagavad Gita.
 This discourse has played a massive role in facilitating spirituality for all people.
 The Gita was all about accepting of the life and world.

 Impact of Krishna on people’s life

 Krishna’s life is an inspiration for millions of people in India and other parts of the world.
 He is an incarnation of Vishnu.
 But he is also a primary god in Hinduism.
 His story is a symbol for suffering and hope.
 He is a symbol for music, love and acceptance.
-For Hindus and Bhakti yoga enthusiasts, Krishna is a mentor, a hero and a protector.
+For Hindus and Bhakti yoga enthusiasts, Lord Krishna is a mentor, a hero and a protector.
 His story and Gita have impact on people’s beliefs, art and literature and much more.

 Major Topics in Krishna’s principals